Bitvala/Epochi.github.io/_posts/2016-05-11-hot-voting-react-node-mongoose.md

 ---
 layout: post
-title: '''Hot'' Voting with React, Node and Postgres'
+title: Vote structure on Postgres
 description: '''Hot'' Voting with React, Node and Mongoose'
 headline: '''Hot'' Voting with React, Node and Mongoose'
-tags: 'react,node,node.js,mongodb,mongoose'
+tags: 'react,node,node.js,postgres,redux'
 comments: false
 mathjax: false
 featured: true
 published: true
 categories:
   - webdevelopment
+  - Database
+modified: ''
+imagefeature: ''
 ---
 I'm currently building reddit-like website with voting and commenting, but with cleaner layout.
 It should look a bit like facebook news feed, but with scores and two top comments under every post to promote discussion.

-I'm going to try and describe how I designed my server and database.
+I'm going to try and describe how I designed voting mechanism.
 Although my current build will only use Postgres, in the future I plan to add Redis layer on top for faster performance.

 ### Table of Contents